BA boss Williams' 2012 pay outstrips that of IAG chief Walsh

-International Airlines Group (IAG) (ICAG.L) said the pay of its chief executive, Willie Walsh, fell below that of the boss of its British Airways unit last year after IAG's board decided not to award Walsh a bonus.
+March 6 International Airlines Group (IAG) said the pay of its chief executive, Willie Walsh, fell below that of the boss of its British Airways unit last year after IAG's board decided not to award Walsh a bonus.

 IAG, parent of BA and Spain's Iberia, last week reported a 2012 operating loss of 613 million euros, hit by restructuring costs and losses at Iberia.
 That compared with a 444 million-euros profit a year earlier.